CIMR-Algos/SeaIceDrift_ATBD_v2/book/baseline_algorithm_definition.md

 corrected has an influence on the final efficiency for the filtering.

 To minimize this influence, motion vectors are first sorted from the largest to the shortest $\Delta_{\textrm{avg}}$ and the filtering is applied to the vector exhibiting the worst of those distances.
-Since, changing a vector has an influence on its direct neighbours, the sorting is repeated after each correction.
+Since, changing a vector has an influence on its direct neighbors, the sorting is repeated after each correction.
 A mechanism is put in place to avoid falling into an infinite loop.
 This strategy also ensures that the good vectors around an erroneous estimate are not modified before the latter is actually processed through the filter.